Lawrence College

 Lawrence College Ghora Gali

-In 1860, three years after Sir Henry Lawrence's death at the Siege of Lucknow, the institution at Ghora Gali — situated in the cool heights of the Murree Hills — was founded in his memory and honour.
+In 1860, three years after Maj Gen Sir Henry Montgomery Lawrence's death at the Siege of Lucknow, the institution at Ghora Gali — situated in the cool heights of the Murree Hills — was founded in his memory and honour.
 It was named Lawrence College in tribute to the man whose vision of affordable, quality residential education for soldiers' sons had inspired its creation.

 The college at Ghora Gali carried forward Lawrence's guiding principles: discipline without harshness, academic rigour combined with physical development, and the cultivation of character above all.
 These principles remain central to Lawrence College's ethos to this day.